mininmobile/flexscript-old/README.md

 You can define a label on a newline with `:labelname` where `labelname` is the name of your label, then you can jump to it using the `goto` command, see `'While' Loop` under `Examples`.

 ### Types
-In FlexScript, everything is stored as a string, unless it needs to be converted to another type, in that case it will be temporarily converted, and stored back as a string, see `Math` under `Examples`.
+In FlexScript, everything is stored as a string, unless it needs to be converted to another type, in that case it will be temporarily converted, and stored back as a string, see `Math` and `Arrays` under `Examples`.

 ## Examples
 ### Hello World